MattiWaki/Battleship-Game-/README.md

 **Battleship Multiplayer Game (Python + Pygame + Sockets + Ngrok)**

 This is a two-player Battleship game built using Python, sockets, and Pygame.
 Each player places 5 ships on a 5×5 grid and takes turns guessing the opponent’s ship locations.
-The game includes a graphical board, sound effects, and a special move called Sonar Pulse that reveals two enemy ships using built-up energy.
+The game includes a graphical board, sound effects, and a special move called Sonar Pulse that reveals two enemy ships using built-up energy. **More moves will potentially be added in the future.**

 **How to Play:**